 How to use Climax spray

-Unfortunately, like many sprays the instructions are very sparse.
-This is all the information leaflet offers:
+Like many numbing sprays I’ve tried, the instructions are lacking in detail.
+This is all the information leaflet said:

 For desired effect, spray Climax a few minutes earlier.
 Shake container before use.
 Hold can upright, 5 cms away.
 Spray 3-4 times by pressing the spray button till the entire area is covered.

 Presumably a few minutes earlier is 5 to 10 minutes like most sprays.
-And I’m not sure what they mean by the entire area.
-Is that the head, the shaft or both?
+I’m not sure what they mean by the entire area though – is that the head, the shaft, or both?

 There’s nothing about washing it off before use either, which I would definitely do.
-So considering the lack of instructions, if you’re going to use it, this is what I’d do:
+Considering the lack of instructions, if you’re going to use it, this is what I’d do:

 - Make a test spray on your arm, and leave for five mins to see how your skin reacts to it.

 - Shake it and spray just one spray on your penis head and frenulum the first time.

 - Wait five minutes and then wash gently with warm water, a shower, or with a wet cloth.
 Also, wash your hands.

 - Decide if you need more sprays next time and/or if you need to spray the entire penis.

 My experience using Climax

 I decided to ignore the recommendation of applying three to four sprays, knowing from experience that it would be way too much.
 So I just used one spray to start with.

 I was pleased to see it was a metered pump.
 That means you can get the same dose each time, which is preferable to continuous sprays or creams.

 However, it does shoot out very fast, so perhaps the dose would be more than I expected.
 I also noticed there was only a faint chemical spray, which is better than the strong smell some have.
 It did seem a little more greasy than others I’ve tried though.

 It takes action very quickly, and after five minutes I noticed I was already numb.
 In fact, for just one spray I felt very numb on my penis head where I’d sprayed it.